kensnyder/react-thermals/README.md

 ## Testing stores

-Stores can be easily unit tested outside of a React Component.
+Stores can be easily unit tested inside or outside of a React Component.

 ### Examples